vectordotdev/vector/docs/highlights/2020-09-18-adaptive-concurrency.md

 raises the performance and reliability of your entire observability infrastructure without any changes on your part.
 In short, it does away with static rate-limits and automatically optimizes HTTP concurrency limits based on downstream service responses.
-The underlying [mechanism](#how-it-works) is a simple feedback loop inspired by TCP congestion control algorithms.
+The underlying mechanis is a simple feedback loop inspired by TCP congestion control algorithms.

-import Jump from '@site/src/components/Jump';

-<Jump to="/blog/adaptive-request-concurrency/">Read the ARC announcement post</Jump>
+[**Read the ARC announcement post**][announcement]

 ## Get Started